 Macquarie was a much more liberal, reasonable and accommodating figure than his predecessor, and he did much to create the kind of society which Australia has since become.
-It was he who set the stage for the new generation known as the "Currency Lads and Lasses", freeborn Australians of migrant parents - one of whom was Mary MacKillop.
+It was he who set the stage for the new gener-

 Like Macquarie, she was a child of Scotland, even if born in Melbourne.
 And many of the values which emerged so strikingly in Mary were deeply consonant with the values that Macquarie sought to encourage in the rough world he found.